 Aclima's vehicles will gather detailed location-based and time-based pollution measurements throughout the community.
 This will happen over a nine-month period as the vehicles drive on roads that are open to the public.
-The specific neighborhoods where this mobile monitoring will take place were decided by the community members themselves during meetings led by Climate Action Campaign.
-Broad area monitoring will occur consistently across a 9-month period from June to March, with repeat frequency in all locations (at the census block group level) on average approximately once every 2 weeks.
+The specific neighborhoods where this mobile monitoring will take place were decided by the community members themselves during meetings led by the Just Cities Institute.
+Broad area monitoring will occur consistently across a 9 month period from June to March, with repeat frequency in all locations (at the census block group level) on average approximately once every 2 weeks.

 The maps below identify the region selected by the community for broad area monitoring along with location characteristics about known air pollution sources and community-identified concerns.
-Meteorological data (wind speed and direction) will be collected on the mobile platform and will be an additional location-based characteristic for incorporating into analysis and interpretation of data.
+Meteorological data (wind speed and direction) will be collected on the mobile platform and will be an additional location based characteristic for incorporating into analysis and interpretation of data.

-Figure 8.1: Map of the broad area monitoring boundary selected by Santa Ana community members
+Figure 8.1: Map of selected areas for broad area mobile monitoring in West Berkeley.